elpop/ga_cli/README.md

     );
     ```

-    You need to move the generated file to your /etc directory:

-    ```
-    sudo mv ga_cli.conf /etc/.
-    ```

-    And if you want, you can move or copy the ga_cli.pl program somewhere in your search path:
+    If you want, you can move or copy the ga_cli.pl program somewhere in your search path:

     ```
     cp ga_cli.pl /usr/local/bin/.